iterative/dvc.org/content/docs/user-guide/checkpoints.md

 The checkpoints need to be enabled in DVC at the pipeline level.
 The `-c / --checkpoint` option of the `dvc stage add` command defines the checkpoint file or directory.
 This will create a new stage with checkpoints enabled, but does not update existing stages.
+Another thing to note is that with checkpoints enabled, an existing checkpoint file lets DVC know that the file will serve as an input dependency for the next checkpoint.

-The rest of the command `dvc stage add` sets up our dependencies for running the training code, which parameters we want to track (which are defined in the _params.yaml_), some configurations for our plots and showing the training metrics.
+The rest of the command `dvc stage add` sets up our dependencies for running the training code, which parameters we want to track (which are defined in the _params.yaml_), some configurations for our plots, showing the training metrics, and specifying where the logs produced by the training process will go.

-We'll manually add a slight modification to the way our plots are handled.
-Add the following lines to your _dvc.yaml_.
-This just changes the way our results are shown after we've run some experiments.
+We'll add a slight modification to the way our plots are handled using `dvc plots modify`.
+This is just changing the way our results are shown after we've run some experiments.
+Run the following command to make these
+modifications:

+`dvc plots modify predictions.json -t confusion -x actual -y predicted`

+After running this command, you should see the following updates in your _dvc.yaml_ under the _plots_ area.

 ```yaml
 plots: